typestack/class-validator/README.md

 ## Skipping missing properties

-Sometimes you may want to skip validation of the properties that does not exist.
+Sometimes you may want to skip validation of the properties that does not exist in the validating object.
 This is usually desirable when you want to update some parts of the document, and want to validate only updated parts, but skip everything else, e.g. skip missing properties.
 In such situations you need to pass a special flag to `validate` method:

 ```typescript
 import {Validator} from "validator.ts/Validator";